You can go on many great day trips from Hanoi.

 Bat Trang Village

-One of the easiest day trips from Hanoi is to this village famous for the production of ceramics.
-It’s at just a half hour from the Old Quarter.
+This village is famous for the production of ceramics.
+It’s at just a half hour from the Old Quarter of Hanoi.
 You can participate in ceramics workshop.
-If you’d rather go on a guided tour, you can book it here or here.

 Ha Long Bay